Why Fun Facts Stick Better When They Are Turned Into Quiz Questions

 C. Three

 Suddenly, your brain has work to do.
-You pause.
-You guess.
-You compare the choices.
-You wait for the answer.
+You pause, guess, compare the choices, and wait for the answer.
+That small mental effort makes the fact more memorable.

 Why Quiz Questions Make Fun Facts Stick